AverageUser1231/BonOS1.2/README.md

 Windows SmartScreen Warning: You may encounter a "Windows Protected Your PC" warning.
 This occurs because the script is unsigned and not widely downloaded.
 You can safely bypass this warning if you obtained BonOS 1.2 from this official repository.

-About BonOS 1.2
+About BonOS 1.2 and BonOS 1.2+

-BonOS 1.2 is a lightweight menu-driven batch script designed to perform common Windows tasks with ease.
+BonOS 1.2 and BonOS 1.2+ is a lightweight menu-driven batch script designed to perform common Windows tasks with ease.
 It provides a retro-style command-line interface that is both intuitive and fun to use.
 Created by AverageUser1231, BonOS is perfect for learning about basic batch scripting and exploring simple system commands.

 Features